GoriolaOlamide/GoriolaOlamide/README.md

 👀 I'm a data analyst with proficiency in Power BI and SQLite

-👯 I'm also machine learning research engineer with a special interest in Natural Language Processing and Recommender Systemts in the areas of climate, economic development and healthcare
+👯 I'm also machine learning research engineer with a special interest in the areas of climate, economic development and healthcare

 🔭 I currently lead the Omdena Lagos Nigeria Chapter